 This week in Fellowship...

-Find out more information on how to join the RSA Fellowship, and how to nominate others.
+Information on how to join the RSA Fellowship, and how to nominate others here.

 (Photographs by me - this one of the organ in St Martin in the Fields, Trafalgar Square)

 We shouldn’t underestimate how far our societies have pulled apart.
 Yet there is hope for renewal, says Anthony Painter.
 The question is not whether we come together – but how.